tabpeter/biglasso/README.md

 </center>

+**Note**:
-Note: (1) the memory savings offered by `biglasso` would be even more significant if cross-validation were conducted in parallel.
-However, measuring memory usage across parallel processes is not straightforward and not implemented in `Syrupy`; (2) cross-validation is not implemented in `picasso` at this point.
+..* the memory savings offered by `biglasso` would be even more significant if cross-validation were conducted in parallel.
+However, measuring memory usage across parallel processes is not straightforward and not implemented in `Syrupy`;
+..* cross-validation is not implemented in `picasso` at this point.

 ### Real data: